 This is as unusual as it is unlucky.
 The majority of lender Terms of Conveyancing Panel Appointment specifically oblige the solicitor to inform the lender of an address change.
 Your solicitor needs to treat this with the utmost urgency.
 Do speak with or register your concern with the senior partner (assuming he or she is not your direct lawyer).
 Most lenders would be reasonable in this situation and expedite the resolution of this issue.
 It may be prudent to enlist the help of your local Newbury Building Society branch or your mortgage broker to see if they can assist.

 Can I be sure that the solicitor on the Newbury Building Society panel is any good?

-Getting recommendations is a sensible start.
+Getting recommendations is a sensible starting point.
 Before you go ahead check if they offer a no sale no fee offer.
 Also you often get what you pay for - a firm which quotes more will often provide a better service than one which is cheap as chips.
-We would always advocate that you speak with the lawyer handling your conveyancing
+We would always advocate that you speak with the solicitor carrying out your conveyancing

 Hi, thinking about buying a house off my mate.
 Once we agree a price, what’s the best way to proceed?
 I plan to obtain a mortgage with Newbury Building Society.
 Is it possible to avoid using solicitors to save us both money?
 My dad reckons back in the day he did a lot of it himself, just went into the land registry office and providing them with the info they needed himself